wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 Besides, if I were to straight-out tell her how I felt about STDs, hepatitis and dental dams, it would be a bit presumptuous, no?
 How do I know she's even interested in having sex with me at all?

 But that's crap and I know it.
-If Hep-C is a dealbreaker for me, I should just admit it.
-But, like many

-of us who have tumed to the pen, I find I can be more

-honest in public print than in person.
-Thus this little

-essay: a confession of sorts-and a plea for understanding.
+If Hep-C is a deal-breaker for me, I should just admit it.
+But, like many of us who have turned to the pen, I find I can be more honest in public print than in person.
+Thus this little essay: a confession of sorts--and a plea for understanding.